Pocket House Featured on the Edmonton Journal

 Packed into the home’s small footprint are carefully thought out design features and creative storage solutions meant to woo prospective buyers craving simplicity but not wanting to skimp on quality.

-Pocket House Featured in Edmonton Journal“Space is overrated,” said Irene Barnes, the inspiration for the design and the company’s marketing director.
+“Space is overrated,” said Irene Barnes, the inspiration for the design and the company’s marketing director.
 “We don’t need all that extra space but we do want quality.”

 Dreaming big, living small